 The lineup is where surfers wait for waves, bobbing around like a group of ducks trying to look cool.
 But here’s the trick, where you sit determines if you’ll catch the right waves.

-- Best strategy?
+• Best strategy?
 Watch the experienced surfers—the ones who look like they belong in a surf movie.
-They’re in the sweet spot for a reason.
+They’re in the sweet spot for a reason, and respecting that spot matters too, see our note on lineup etiquette in 10 surf hacks every beginner wishes they knew.

 Step 2: Spot the Best Waves Before They Break